Dgarciadani/Dgarciadani/README.md

 backend developer
 -->

 👨🏽‍💻 Currently studying the  <a href="https://www.digitalhouse.com/ar/productos/programacion/certified-tech-developer" >Certified Tech Developer</a> career offered by Digital House, it was developed jointly with MercadoLibre and Globant.
-I'm building a solid foundation in both frontend and backend technologies and languages.
+I'm building a solid foundation in both frontend and backend technologies and languages, as well as agile methodologies: learning agility, collaboration and teamwork and time management.
 <!--
 add infraestructure and testing